CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 {{<singlep pimg="/uploads/sapphire-radeon-pulse-rx-5700-xt.jpg" pname="Sapphire Radeon Pulse RX 5700 XT" plink="https://www.amazon.com/gp/product/B07WC7683C/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07WC7683C&linkId=049e48e449306c982190243217cb2173">}}
 	Meatl back plate
-	Red glowing non rgb Sapphire logo
+	Red glowing Non-RGB Sapphire Logo
-	Providing excellent peroformance
+	Providing excellent Performance

 {{</singlep>}}

 The card looks good, and it has a proper video card design.
-The metal backplate looks much better.
-On the side, you will find a red glowing non-rgb Sapphire logo.
+The metal back plate looks much better.
+On the side, you will find a red glowing Non-RGB Sapphire logo.
 The power connection configuration is the same one eight-pin and one six-pin PCL express power connector.
 The same goes for video output configuration with one HDMI and three display ports.

 For its cooler configuration, Sapphire just slapped on to this Rx 5700 XT.
 Basically, the same cooler setup on there RX safety 700 plus a nice big single chunk of the aluminum heatsink but with the slight upgrade, this one have five heat pipes instead of three on the RX 5700 model, although its TDP is just slightly higher compare to it as you will see later on despite having a more beefed the cooler.
 The RX 5700 XT version brings in higher temperatures of is GPU and surrounding components before all as the GPU voltage is around point 2 volts higher with the fan speed being mostly around 1400 to 1500 RPM, which was still very quiet.